 Most over-the-counter products are just as effective, but for the most part, they fight a more limited spectrum of intestinal worms.

-Natural remedy for worms in cats
+Natural product - worms in cats

 Like most of our products, it will also work by strengthening the immune system and helping your cat to help itself.